 Go for IT!
-People in this audience are interested in hiring people in the IT field who specialize in software development, computer programming, data management, computer technicians, and data management.
+People in this audience are interested in hiring people in the IT field who specialize in software development, computer programming, data management, and computer technicians.
 Specifically, this audience is looking for people whose occupations are computer programmers, database administrators, computer network architects, computer support specialists, and software developers.

 No dotted line here!
 This audience is composed of businesses that are looking to hire people on the right side of the law.
 They are searching for people whose occupations are ones, such as lawyers, paralegals, legal assistants, judges, hearing officers, arbitrators, judges, and conciliators.

 The beginning of all careers starts with staffing and recruiters.
-Individuals in this audience are looking to hire recruiters and staffers, which may seem a little meta, but in fact finding quality talent is one of the hardest things to do.
+Businesses in this audience are looking to hire recruiters and staffers, which may seem a little meta, but in fact, finding quality talent is one of the hardest things to do.
 They may look for these individuals in places such as Robert Half, CareerBuilder, Indeed, LinkedIn, Glassdoor, or Monster.

 Nature calls!
 For businesses' aid!
 Businesses in this audience focus on managing and researching the quality of forests, parks, lands, and other raw materials Functions of this audience include ensuring activities comply with government regulations, protecting a country's national parks, and advising farmers and ranchers.
 They may have been researching government agencies like the USDA, National Park Service and Fish and Wildlife Service.